QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 jupyter lab
 ```

 This runs a process giving Jupyter permission to access this directory, but not its parents.
-This is especially convenient to do in VS Code since we have already navigated to this directory.
+This is especially convenient to do in VS Code since we have already navigated to this directory:

 1. If the Julia REPL is still open, create a new terminal by clicking on the `+` button on the terminal pane and create a new terminal appropriate for your operating system.
-Close the Julia REPL if you wish
+Close the Julia REPL if you wish.
    ```{figure} /_static/figures/vscode_intro_5.png
    :width: 75%
    ```

    - [As before](command_palette), if the terminal pane is not available, use ``<Ctrl+`>`` or `>View: Toggle Terminal` to see the pane.
-   - You can close the Julia REPL if you wish, or create multiple temrinals in this interface
+   - You can close the Julia REPL if you wish, or create multiple terminals in this interface

 2. Within the new terminal, execute `jupyter lab`.
 This should run in the background in this terminal, with output such as
    ```{figure} /_static/figures/vscode_intro_6.png